katelee168/katelee168.github.io/misc/menstruation.md

 When I think about my career options, I've occasionally limited myself to those where I could reschedule meetings last minute, and where I might be able to call in from bed with my video off.

 In school, my periods frequently conflicted with exams.
-I couldn't get out of bed, yet somehow I was supposed to walk to a room.
+I couldn't get out of bed, yet somehow I was supposed to walk into a cold room and sit upright for hours.
-I wanted to have a hot water bottle and a blanket near me, but out of shame, I never did.
+I wanted to have a hot water bottle and a blanket near me, but my shame deprived me of my usual comfort items.
-Taking the exam was difficult, but having to pretend that everything was normal destroyed me.
-It deprived me of my usual comfort items.

 One time, I went to the university health services to ask that my exam be rescheduled because I was in too much pain.
 I was told that I was trying to unfairly get a leg up on the other students and that request could not be met.
-I cried through studying and through the exam.
-I don't remember how it went.

-I shamelessly brought an electric heating pad in college and at work.
+I shamelessly carried around an electric heating pad in college and at work.
 I was so mad that the system made everyone pretend that this was normal for so long.
-I wanted everyone to know how unnormal the pain was.
+I wanted everyone to know how frequently I was in pain.
 I wanted to show them how it ravaged my body.

 **Your "solutions":**